 “We were very young and riding this wave from one review to another, to being number 50 on the World’s 50 Best and going to number one, and going from one star to three.”

-Humm recently took over Make It Nice, the restaurant group that operates Eleven Madison Park, NoMad hotels’ dining and the fast-casual Made Nice.
+Humm took over Make It Nice, the restaurant group that operates Eleven Madison Park, NoMad hotels’ dining and the fast-casual Made Nice.

 Davies & Brook is the latest addition to the group’s roster.